PSG Scrape Draw Against Rennes With Last-gasp Ramos Penalty - UrduPoint

 PSG Scrape Draw Against Rennes With Last-gasp Ramos Penalty

-Paris, (APP - UrduPoint / Pakistan Point News - 26th Feb, 2024) Goncalo Ramos converted a penalty with the last kick of the game to give Paris-Saint Germain a 1-1 home draw against bogey side Rennes on Sunday.
+Paris, (APP - UrduPoint / Pakistan Point News - 26th Feb, 2024) Goncalo Ramos converted a penalty with the last kick of the game to give Ligue 1 leaders Paris-Saint Germain a 1-1 home draw against bogey side Rennes on Sunday.

-Brest are second in Ligue 1, 11 points back, after beating Strasbourg 3-0 on Saturday.
+Brest are second, 11 points back, after beating Strasbourg 3-0 on Saturday.

 Monaco jumped to third, two points further behind, on Sunday when Japan striker Takumi Minamino scored in the second minute of added time to give them a last-gasp 3-2 win at Lens.